Jilan5/mermaid-tester/README.md

 # Username: admin
 # Password: admin123
 ```

+### 2.10 Dashboard Import Alternative

+If you prefer to use the pre-built dashboard instead of creating a custom one, you can use the automated dashboard import method described above in section 2.7.

 ### **Case 1: Grafana Dashboard - Both Servers Running**
 <img width="1907" height="926" alt="Screenshot from 2025-07-14 18-52-42" src="https://github.com/user-attachments/assets/a33bac40-c9bf-486c-9098-cf0a9c6e3338" />